Brawl345/customizemii/trunk/CustomizeMii/Readme.txt

 -----------------------------------------------------------------------------------------
 Changelog:

+Version 2.3
+	- Fixed bug when extracting icon images
+	- Added ability to change the startup IOS (IOS used to launch the title)
+	- Added support for Korean channel title (reading and writing)
+	- Added TPL width and height to Banner and Icon list
+	- Added ability to replace multiple TPLs at once (images must have the same filename!)

 Version 2.2
 	- Fixed some bugs with the preview window
 	- Fixed Complex Forwarder in combination with Waninkoko's NAND Loader